 CONDITIONS THAT MAY BE RELATED TO FOOD ALLERGIES

 There are several conditions that may be food related, such as eosinophilic gastrointestinal disorders (eosinophilic esophagitis) and atopic dermatitis (eczema).
 These are discussed in detail separately.
-(See "Clinical manifestations and diagnosis of eosinophilic esophagitis" and "Patient information: Atopic dermatitis (eczema) (Beyond the Basics)".)
+(See "Clinical manifestations and diagnosis of eosinophilic esophagitis" and "Patient education: Atopic dermatitis (eczema) (Beyond the Basics)".)

 NON-IgE FOOD ALLERGIES

-Food allergies can occur without involving IgE.
+Food allergies can occur without involving immunoglobulin E (IgE).
 The symptoms of this type of food allergy are usually slower to develop and longer lasting than those of classic food allergies.

 The three main types of non-IgE food allergies are:

 Most of these conditions cause symptoms of the digestive system, such as vomiting, diarrhea, abdominal pain, and/or blood in the stool.
-Food protein-induced enterocolitis and proctitis/proctocolitis are more commonly seen in infants.
-(See "Food protein-induced proctitis/colitis and enteropathy of infancy".)
+Food protein-induced enterocolitis and proctocolitis are more commonly seen in infants.
+(See "Food protein-induced proctocolitis of infancy".)

 FOOD ALLERGY DIAGNOSIS

-Anyone who has signs or symptoms of a food allergy should see their healthcare provider.
+Anyone who has signs or symptoms of a food allergy should see his or her healthcare provider.
 Between 20 and 30 percent of people report food allergy in themselves or their children.
 However, only 6 to 8 percent of children under the age of five and 3 to 4 percent of adults have a true food allergy.